PrismaPhonic/domain_patterns/README.md

-# Database Abstraction Traits
+# Domain Patterns

-This project provides a `Repository` trait and `Entity` trait.
-A repository is a collection like abstraction over database access.
-We restrict it's use to that of persisting entities, which are objects that have globally unique and persistent identities.
+This project provides patterns from the world of Domain Driven Design.

 ## Repository Trait